-For instance, Motadel and Drayton argue in their essay that national accounts were originally developed within a specific historical context, that is, in order to measure the growth of output at the national level.
-They are of course perfectly right.
-But because social and economic indicators are historically constructed, this also means that they are not bound to be tied to a productivist ideology, or the nation-state, or to the formal sector, or the lack of attention to the environment or to inequality, and so on.
-Most importantly, historians and all social scientists need to be part of this discussion and to actively participate to the critical examination and redefinition of these quantitative indicators, rather than to stand safely aside.
+For instance, it is true that national accounts were originally developed within a specific historical context, i.e., in order to measure the growth of output at the national level.
+But because social and economic indicators are historically constructed, this also means that they are not necessarily tied to a productivist ideology, or the nation-state, or to the formal sector, or to a lack of attention to the environment or inequality, and so on.
+Most importantly, historians and all social scientists need to be part of this discussion and to participate actively in the critical examination and redefinition of these quantitative indicators, rather than standing safely aside.